pibara/Rumpeltreepp/README.md

 Please have a look at test.cpp to view how the API is  coming along.

-RumpelTree++ is still very much a work in progress, primaraly still lacking a few essential tests,
+RumpelTree++ is still very much a work in progress, while functionaly complete and tested, I'm currently trying to track down a memory leak in the library, most likely related to my attempts to create a user friendly string that is suitable for storing sensitive information in a way that prevents temporary tokens from lingering in process or system memory.
-that for that  reason you should not yet be usingin production systems yet.
+As a result of this memory leak you should not yet be usingin production systems yet.

-I hope to release a fully tested release in the comming weeks, but the current version should at least be sufficient to play around with, and possibly suplying me with feedback on the API.
+I hope to release a patched (and documented) version in the comming weeks.

+The current version should at least be sufficient to play around with, and possibly suplying me with feedback on the API.

 To build you will need to: